Rodionafanasjevs/EDIBO/HWs/HW3/README.md

 ---

 # Method 2: Installing App using Windows Store
-  Step 1 Open the Windows Store App
+  Step 1.
+Open the Windows Store App

-Recommended Apps  WinCatalog for PC Windows 10 - Download Latest Version You can find the Windows Store at your desktop widget or at bottom in the Taskbar.
+You can find the Windows Store at your desktop widget or at bottom in the Taskbar.
 It looks like a small shopping bag Icon with the Windows logo on it.

-Step 2: Finding the apps on Windows Store
+  Step 2.
+Finding the apps on Windows Store

 You can find the Total Commander in Windows store using search box in the top right.

 Or you can Select Apps if you want to explore more apps that available, according to popularity and featured apps.

-Note: If you don’t find this app on Windows 10 Store, you can back to Method 1

-Step 3: Installing the app from Windows Store
+# Step 3: Installing the app from Windows Store

 When you’ve found the Total Commander on windows store, you’ll see the name and logo, followed by a button below.
 The button will be marked Free, if it’s a free app, or give the price if it’s paid.